sebbyzhao/pgss2020-corecs-jupyter-d2/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/syreal17/pgss2020-corecs-jupyter-d2/master)

-# PGSS 2020 Core CS Day Two Interactive Code Repo
+# PGSS 2020 CS Interactive Code Repo for Day 2
 What does Python understand as a number and what does it not?
 There are some surprising results here, even for experienced coders.